mbovyn/Motor-Cargo-Simulator/README.md

-# 3D mathematical model of intracellular cargo transport by molecular motors
+# 3D computational model of intracellular cargo transport by molecular motors

 This code performs simulation of a mathematical model of the motion of intracellular cargos driven by molecular motors.